 Consider if the rent is beyond the actual worth of the prevailing market.
 Research rent rates by talking to other landlords or neighbors in the area.
 Knowing average property prices and frequency of rent hikes in the neighborhood may give you leverage.

 Be open to compromise

 Unless you’re simply unwilling or unable to afford the rent rate, suggest a compromise amount that you can afford.
 For instance, if the rent is $100 higher than you’d like, offer to pay $50 instead.
 Back up your offer by mentioning your research findings and focusing on your stability as a tenant.

-Try to talk to the landlord in person as face to face negotiation is usually best.
+Although negotiations usually work best when done face to face, during times like these, you can have the conversation on the phone.
 Remain calm, polite and professional during the discussion – never rude or defensive.
 Follow up the discussion within 24 hours with a brief email thanking them for the meeting and reiterating your “ask.”